ibm-bluemix-mobile-services/starter-mfp-watson-conversation/cordova/README.md

 ```
 * Replace url in config.xml with the host of the mobile foundation provisioned for you. <mfp:server runtime="mfp" url="" />
 * Navigate to `www/js/index.js`, search for the `YOUR_WORKSPACE_ID` placeholder, and replace with the Watson Conversation **WorkspaceID** you saved or copied earlier.
-* Goto the project folder in command line and find a shell scripts by name  **mfpregisterapp.sh** and **mfpstartersetup.sh**  in the platforms directoryand ensure that you have execute and write permissions in order to run these scripts.
+* Go to the project folder in command line and find a shell scripts by name  **mfpregisterapp.sh** and **mfpstartersetup.sh**  in the platforms directory and ensure that you have execute and write permissions in order to run these scripts.
 * run **mfpstartersetup.sh**.
-This should set up the Mobile Foundation prereqs for running the starter.
+This should set up the Mobile Foundation pre-reqs for running the starter.
 This script is present in both android and ios platforms and needs to be executed to register the respective platform.
 * Prepare the cordova project to copy the files into the platform folder by running the below command.
 ```bash
 $ cordova prepare